mquinson/prog_scala/README.md

 This material is distributed under the CC-BY-SA licence: as with wikipedia material, you are free to contribute or distribute this content, but you cannot restrict the rights of your own copy.
-Your readers must also be allowed to contribute and modify your version.
+Your readers must also be allowed to modify and contribute to your version.